 I handle all Pennsylvania Bus Accident Lawsuits for SEPTA claims in public transportation personal injury, school bus injury, and any over-the-road bus accident in Pennsylvania.

 Bus accidents happen every day.
 Philadelphia residents have relied on me to handle numerous SEPTA bus accidents and school bus accidents since I began my practice in 1995.
 As the number of bus passengers has increased, so too has the percentage of bus accident injury lawsuits.

 Philadelphia Slip and Fall Lawyer Jeffrey Harlan Penneys protects the rights of personal injury victims throughout the Commonwealth of Pennsylvania.
-Jeff is an experienced Philadelphia personal injury lawyer providing free consultations for those injured by unsafe premises conditions.
-Call1-215-771-0430 (Cell) or 1-800-InjuryLaw (1-800-465-8795) for a free slip and fall accident consultation.
+Jeff is an experienced Philadelphia personal injury attorney providing free consultations for those injured by unsafe premises conditions.
+Call 1-215-771-0430 (Cell) or 1-800-InjuryLaw (1-800-465-8795) for a free slip and fall accident consultation.

 Philadelphia truck accident lawyers protect your rights!
 If you have been involved in a collision, Jeffrey Harlan Penneys will help you with truck accident claims.
 Negligent truck drivers need to be held responsible for your injuries!
 Call 1-215-771-0430 (Cell) or 1-800-InjuryLaw (1-800-465-8795) 24/7.
 Have an aggresive Philadelphia personal injury lawyer help you get the compensation you deserve.

 Losing a loved one in an accident or due to a medical error is absolutely heartbreaking.
 Knowing that your loved one’s death should have been prevented, or that it involved someone else’s negligence, can make the grieving process even more difficult.
 At the same time, many families struggle with losing a pillar of their household, especially if their loved one provided a source of income or other means of household support.

 Dog attacks are more common than you might think.
 In fact, millions of people across the United States are treated for dog bite injuries every year.
 If you, a family member, or your pet has suffered serious injuries in a dog attack, you are entitled to financial compensation.
-As an experienced personal injury attorney who focuses his practice on representing dog bite victims, I know what you’re going through.
+As an experienced Philadelphia personal injury attorney who focuses his practice on representing dog bite victims, I know what you’re going through.
 I can help you take the owner and insurance companies to task and fight for the compensation you deserve.

 Frequently Asked Questions (FAQs)